Bible verses about Faithfulness to God

 Faithfulness to God is a constant way of life.
 It is not something that you put on today and take off tomorrow.
 We do not know when God will return with his reward, so living in a prepared state is highly recommended.
 In previous verses in Matthew 24, we are warned not to get so caught up with living and working (grinding at the mill and working in the field) that we miss out on the return of the Master.

 We are called to learn from the story of Noah, where the people were caught up with life (eating, drinking, marrying) until the day Noah and his family entered the ark.
 They were not prepared for the flood, and they all perished.
-God is coming soon.
+The coming of our Lord Jesus Christ is soon.
 Are you the faithful and wise servant?

 5. “Now it is required that those who have been given a trust must prove faithful.”
 1 Corinthians 4:2 NIV